harness/developer-hub/docs/feature-flags/4-ff-sdks/3-server-sdks/3-integrate-feature-flag-with-java-sdk.md

 Install the Feature Flag SDK as a dependency in your application using your application's dependency manager.
 You can use Maven, Gradle, SBT, etc. for your application.

-Below are the dependencies for Maven and Gradle that uses Java SDK version 1.1.8.0 as an example:
+Below are the dependencies for Maven and Gradle that use Java SDK version 1.1.8.0 as an example:

 ### Install using Maven